 This 12-credit certificate program is collaboration between Library and Information Science, American Studies, Anthropology, and History.
 Certificate core courses must be completed in order.
 Due to the requirements for this certificate, some MLIS specializations will require extra time beyond two years to complete.
-MLIS students are also strongly encouraged to choose one of the Library Science courses as their Certificate Elective.
+MLIS students are also strongly encouraged to choose one of the Library Science elective options as their Certificate Elective.
+For more information, please visit the Museum Scholarship and Material Culture website.